What causes hair loss?

 If you wish to explore hair loss treatment options that are suitable for you, you can receive professional advice from our online doctors.
 Our confidential online consultations allow you to get the advice and information you need, without the pressure of a face-to-face appointment.
 Furthermore, you can collect prescribed medications from your nearest LloydsPharmacy, or have it delivered the following day.

-For further information discover the Top Ten Hair Loss Myths or visit our Online Hair Loss Clinic where you can order prescription treatment for male pattern baldness without a face-to-face appointment.
+For further information discover the hair loss myths or visit our LloydsPharmacy Online Doctor hair loss clinic where you can order prescription treatment for male pattern baldness without a face-to-face appointment.